 - The student will be allowed to complete the work in the same number of days for which the student was absent.
-(Example: if a student is absent two days, he/she has two days to make up class work, provided the work was assigned during the absence.) - If a test was given on the day of the absence or assigned prior to the absence, it may be required to be made up on the day the student returns. - Failure to follow these procedures will result in a zero for the assignment or test and may affect the final grade.
+(Example: if a student is absent two days, he/she has two days to make up class work, provided the work was assigned during the absence.) - If a test was given on the day of the absence or assigned prior to the absence, it will need to be made up. - Failure to follow these procedures will result in a zero for the assignment or test and may affect the final grade.